Navigation » List of Schools » Saddleback College » Sociology » Sociology 1 – Introduction to Sociology » Summer 2022 » Exam 1

 C A primary group is small and impersonal; a secondary group is large and consists of face-to-face relationships.

-D A primary group is large and impersonal; a secondary group is small, consisting of emotional, face-to-face relationships.
+D A primary group is large and impersonal; a secondary group is small and purely instrumental in function.

 Question #10